 Quincy Preserves presents a number of programs, resources, and educational opportunities to the community.
-Three areas of focus are our Facade Program, our Plaquing Program, and Quincy Preserves Scholarships.
+Areas of focus include our Facade Programs, our Plaquing Program, and Quincy Preserves Scholarships.

 Attention Commercial Building Owners: Quincy Preserves, Inc. sponsors a Facade Program that provides financial assistance for the restoration of period architectural design details on commercial building facades located in the historic Quincy business district.

 Financial assistance is in the form of a low-interest loan for twenty-five percent (25%) of the approved facade improvement cost to be repaid to the program and a grant for another twenty-five (25%) of the approved facade improvement cost.
 The property owner is responsible for the remaining fifty percent (50%) of the facade project’s cost.
 Total grant and loan assistance is limited to fifty thousand dollars ($50,000) per facade project.

 Some of the properties that have participated in this program are: 648 Maine Street, 111 Jail Alley, 132 North 8th Street, 236 North 6th Street, 833 Kentucky Street, 424 South 8th Street and 117 Hampshire Street.

 Quincy Preserves Facade Program Guidelines